isomerpages/mci-pac/pages/Press Accreditation for Papal Visit 2024.md

 ---
 <h3><strong>Press Accreditation for Pope Francis’ State Visit to Singapore</strong></h3>
 <p>The press accreditation application for the Papal Visit is now open from
 9 – 28 Jul 2024.
-Media personnels who are on assignment with a bona fide media organisation and wish to participate in the Papal Visit media programme and access the media centres can apply for press accreditation at <strong><a href="https://go.gov.sg/papalvisit2024media" rel="noopener noreferrer nofollow" target="_blank">https://go.gov.sg/papalvisit2024media</a>.</strong> Applications are considered on a case-by-case basis.</p>
+Media personnel who are on assignment with a bona fide media organisation and wish to participate in the Papal Visit media programme and access the media centres can apply for press accreditation at <strong><a href="https://go.gov.sg/papalvisit2024media" rel="noopener noreferrer nofollow" target="_blank">https://go.gov.sg/papalvisit2024media</a>.</strong> Applications are considered on a case-by-case basis.</p>